Chronic Low Back Pain

 Why does chronic low back pain happen?

-Chronic low back pain is pain in the lower back that has been present for 3 months or longer.
-There could be many different causes for low back pain including an injury, disease, or some other dysfunction.
-Often times, it is very difficult to identify the specific cause of the pain.
+Chronic low back pain is pain in the lower back that has been present for three months or longer.
+There could be many different causes for low back pain, including an injury, disease, or some other problem.
+Oftentimes, it is very difficult to identify the specific cause of the pain.
 People with chronic low back pain often experience difficulty performing daily activities or work duties.

 What are the symptoms of chronic low back pain?